KunaAl22/wall-o-clock/README.md

 - **Image Tags:** Implement a tagging system to enable users to add tags to their images, enhancing discoverability.
 - **User Interactions:** Allow users to follow each other, like and comment on images, and receive notifications.

-## Contributing

-Contributions to the Wall O' Clock project are welcome!
-If you would like to contribute, please follow the guidelines in the `CONTRIBUTING.md` file.

 ## License

 The Wall O' Clock project is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgements

-We would like to express our gratitude to the developers and contributors of the libraries and frameworks used in this project.
-Their dedication and hard work made it possible to build Wall O' Cloak and simplify the process of sharing and exploring favorite images.